ClayStack/claystack-docs/docs/faq/staking.md

 A csToken is worth more than the underlying tokens because its value includes all the accrued rewards overtime.
 Holding a csToken like csMATIC is like holding MATIC, but in addition it receives continuous staking rewards.

 ### How frequently will I get rewards?
-Unlike other protocols, rewards are constantly accrued.
-There is no need to claim rewards to re-stake them.
-ClayStack protocol does it by design.
-Your csToken increases in value passively.
+Rewards are constantly accrued.
+There is no need to claim rewards or to re-stake them.
+ClayStack protocol does it by default.
+Your csToken increases in value as you sleep.

 ### How often does the exchange rate change?
 You can expect price changes 1-3 times a day.

 ### How can I use my csTokens?
 Just owning csTokens is already giving you passive income from the staking rewards.
 You can always trade your csTokens.
-We will collaborate with other protocols to expand the use-cases for the csTokens, such as using them as deposits on lending protocols.
+We will collaborate with other protocols to expand the use-cases for the csTokens, such as using them as collateral on lending protocols.

 ### What is Flash Exit?
 Flash Exit is one of ClayStack’s unique features that lets you instantly withdraw your staked tokens.
 With Flash Exit there are no unbonding periods.